TOBAR NA GAEDHILGE 1.13

 Generally, such texts have been independently translated into Gaelic and into the other non-original languages; the original language in most such cases has been English, but there are examples of French (La Terre qui Meurt; Pêcheur d'Islande) and of Russian (Записки охотника).
 Translation of a Gaelic original is found only into Russian (extracts from Ó Neamh go h-Árainn and from Fallaing Shíoda).

-Note that the Gaelic text is considered pivotal.
+Note that the Gaelic version of the text is considered pivotal.
 Consequently, substantial amounts of material absent from a Gaelic text will not be included in other language versions of that text either.
 For example, the Gaelic translation of Turgenev's Записки охотника contains only about half the stories in the original, and only these stories will be included in other languages.
 Also, in the other language collections, texts are grouped according to the author or translater of the Gaelic version.

-Figure 10: Search of the English index of the Ulaidh collection for the word bunch.
+Figure 10: Search of the English index of the Ulaidh collection for the form bunch.
 An example is shown from Ben-Hur, and the English and Gaelic and French and German of the sentence is displayed.

 Screenshot of English sentences with translations

-Figure 11: Search of the French index of the Ulaidh collection for the word accroché.
+Figure 11: Search of the French index of the Ulaidh collection for the form accroché.
 An example is shown from Iascaire Inse Tuile, and the French and Gaelic and English and German of the sentence is displayed.

 Screenshot of French sentences with translations